LavanyaVishwakarma/Revenue_insights/README.md

 __SKILLS DEMONSTRATED__

-This project exposed me to learning a lot using Microsoft Power BI.
+This project exposed me to learn a lot using Microsoft Power BI.

 · Multiple complex DAX formulas and Functions.